jacques-dup/karchives/docs/religion/organizations/order_of_paragon.md

 authors:
     - Jacques du Plessis
 ---
-# Paragons of the Erigrim
+# The Paragons of the Erigrim
 ## The Pantheon of Dwarven Ancestry {: .subtitle }

 !!! info "Details"